Live Webinar: Why prioritize PIM in 2025? Find out with Forrester analysts & PIM users. Sign up>

 A PIM solution serves as a repository for all your content and product information, including images, video, multimedia files, manuals, and technical specifications.
 Paired with digital shelf analytics (DSA), it allows you to monitor your products and channels in real-time to respond to market changes and opportunities ahead of your competitors.

-PIM lets you tell a compelling story at the right time to the right audience.
+Using PIM for retail lets you tell a compelling story at the right time to the right audience.
 Consider two shoppers looking at the same pair of athletic shoes.
 One is looking for the right footwear to support her workouts at the gym; the other is interested in finding a pair of sneakers to match a particular outfit.
 Each shopper needs a unique experience and specific information to make a purchase decision.
 The right PIM solution lets you provide it.

 5. incorporate customer service into your omnichannel strategy